 - Color perception.
 The disease can kill off retina cells at the back of the eye, researchers say, and when that happens, it’s harder for you to perceive colors.
 Everything may appear gray, or the world may seem washed out.

 - Dry eye.
-When muscles don’t fire properly, blinking is tough.
-Some people with Parkinson’s disease don’t blink frequently enough, and their eyes feel dry and gritty.
+When muscles do not fire properly, blinking is tough.
+Some people with Parkinson’s disease do not blink frequently enough, and their eyes feel dry and gritty.

 Parkinson’s disease can develop due to family history, but Parkinson’s News Today suggests that risk can rise due to: